benjamincrozat/content/posts/alpine-js.md

 ## Alpine.js VS. jQuery: gently modernize how you write JavaScript

-Most people still use jQuery in 2023 for a few reasons:
+Most people still use jQuery in 2024 for a few reasons:
-- Force of habits
+- Force of habit
-- Perform Ajax requests
+- Performing Ajax requests
-- Find elements in the DOM
+- Finding elements in the DOM
-- Apply styles and animate them
+- Applying styles and animating them

-And they also probably fear the complexity of modern JavaScript framework (I can dig that).
+And they also probably fear the complexity of modern JavaScript frameworks (I can dig that).

 Luckily, Alpine.js is none of this.
 It's extremely easy to use and is as convenient as jQuery, while being modern.

 Here's how to switch from jQuery to Alpine.js:
-- First, jQuery `$()` function isn't needed anymore.
+- First, jQuery's `$()` function isn't needed anymore.
 JavaScript has convenient ways to find elements in the DOM, such as `document.querySelector()` and `document.querySelectorAll()` methods.
 - Second, making Ajax requests can now be done with the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), using the `fetch()` function like so: `fetch('https://example.com/api/bar')`

 Now, if you need to apply styles conditionally to elements and animate the transitions, here's how to do it with Alpine.js using the code snippet I shared at the beginning: